What causes ear infections in children?

-Ear infections usually follow a respiratory infection such as a cold or a sore throat.
+An ear infection in children usually follows a respiratory infection such as a cold or a sore throat.
 If the ear infection is bacterial, the bacteria will spread to the middle ear causing an ear infection.
 In a viral infection, the bacteria are "driven" to the middle ear by the virus, resulting in a secondary infection.

 There are three main types of ear infections, each with its own set of symptoms:

-Most ear infections happen before your child is able to speak.
-When kids can't tell parents their ears hurt, they may have the following symptoms:
+Many ear infections happen before your child is able to speak.
+This can make it difficult to know how to tell if your child has an ear infection.
+When kids can't tell parents their ears hurt, they may show the following ear infection symptoms:

 - Pulling or tugging at one or both ears